maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

 # OVERVIEW

-This template was made as a guide to ensure you cover assessment criteria in your fourth portfolio write up.
+This template was made as a guide to help ensure you cover assessment criteria in your fourth portfolio write up.
 It is specific to the **PORTFOLIO 4: Full-Stack Toolkit** project.

+There still is not an official readme example for this Project Provided by CI.

+Sections marked as 🚨**Required** and 🚀 **merit & beyond**

+**Please note** that project assessment criteria changes more often than these guides are updated so double-check the submission criteria before assuming the  🚨**Required**  is all you have to do to pass.

 ## Helpful tools